Quitting Resources for Teens

 How can I help my child quit vaping or smoking?

-MD Anderson partners with the Truth Initiative to offer This is Quitting to Texas young people ages 13-24.
-This is Quitting is a text-based program that provides free, anonymous, 24/7 support to help young people stop using e-cigarettes.
+MD Anderson collaborates with the nationally renowned Truth Initiative to offer the EX Program to anyone in Texas ages 13 or older.
+EX Program is a text-based service that provides free, anonymous, 24/7 support to help people stop using tobacco products, including vapes.

 Teens can text VAPEFREETX to 88709 to sign up for the program.
-Once enrolled, they will receive about one message per day with tips, advice and encouragement to quit vaping.
-Throughout the program, teens can get additional support by texting in COPE, STRESS, SLIP or MORE at any time.
+Once enrolled, they will receive messages with tips, advice and encouragement to quit vaping.

 How can I prevent my child from vaping or smoking?